Sirillion/SMXhud/README.md

 The goal with this mod is to give the entire 7 Days to Die user interface an extreme makeover an refashion it into how I believe the user interface for the game should be experienced.
 SMX consist of several modlets which can be broken down into three separate mods: SMXhud, SMXmenu and SMXui.
 These are all stand alone and can be used separately or, as is the intention, together with the other two and all three mods combined is what makes the SMX experience complete!

-In addition we have the core, the main modlet if you will, SMXlib.
+In addition we have the core, the main modlet if you will, SMXcore.
 This is a library modlet and even though it makes very little changes on its own it holds all the assets that the other mods need to function.
 Because of this it is a mandatory modlet that will need to be downloaded and installed no matter which of the other ones you choose to use.

 SMX tries to create an experience as close up towards the vanilla user interface as possible.
 With little to no changes that can disrupt the balance of the game.
 The only exception being the extra slot on the crafting queue which is there to make the design fit and hardly disrupts game balance!